PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 18:30:30
+Last updated: 2024-04-02 18:31:37
-Random Quote: It is the mark of an educated mind to be able to entertain a thought without accepting it. - Aristotle
+Random Quote: The final wisdom of life requires not the annulment of incongruity but the achievement of serenity within and above it. - Reinhold Niebuhr